 What had even happened?

-The memory of the event Cadence and Werner had just experienced would not come to him.
-And then a cold, creeping realization dawned.
+The memory of the event Cadence and Werner had just experienced would not come to Olive.
+And then a cold, creeping realization dawned on him.
 The few times when there were gaps in the memories they shared despite synchronization were during overrides.

 Torn between nausea and horror, Olive turned to Cadence and whispered, “Cadence, what… what did you do?”